 Several years ago a friend who had just become a new mom vented to me about not having a place to take a yoga class in our Bed-Stuy, Brooklyn neighborhood, which, at the time, was just starting to experience a surge in gentrification, but had not brought with it all the amenities.
 She talked about white mothers in nearby Park Slope having access to these kinds of wellness options.
 I wasn’t yet a mother, but I listened and I understood.

 Here’s what I told her: White moms often have disposable income, spouses, mothers, childcare options and support from mainstream culture that give them the freedom to take a yoga class.
 Black mothers are more likely to hear some version of, You wanna take a Yoga class?
-You should have thought about that before you became a mother!”
+You should have thought about that before you had kids!”

 When we’re being honest, mothering while Black often leaves little room for us to prioritize our health.

-Just before I became a mother in 2019 I had been diving deep into my mother wounds while working diligently to reverse the multitude of symptoms associated with Polycystic Ovarian Syndrome (PCOS), which for me included inflammation, insulin resistance, high androgens, hirsutism, hair thinning, GERD, unexplained weight gain, and missed and/or anovulatory cycles.
-During my recovery, I learned that physical activity wasn’t just for weight loss, it is instrumental in balancing hormones, a key driver in managing PCOS.
+Just before I became a mother in 2019 I had been diving deep into my mother wounds while working diligently to reverse the multitude of symptoms associated with Polycystic Ovarian Syndrome (PCOS), which for me included inflammation, insulin resistance, high androgens, hirsutism, hair thinning, GERD, unexplained weight gain, and missed and/or anovulatory menstrual cycles.
+During my recovery, I learned that physical activity wasn’t just for weight loss, it is integral to balancing hormones, a key driver in managing PCOS.

-Contrary to popular belief, no amount of calorie restriction and exercise will help you lose weight as a woman if you have thyroid, cortisol, testosterone, and estrogen imbalances.
+Contrary to popular belief, no amount of calorie restriction and exercise will help you lose weight as a woman if you have thyroid, pituitary, adrenal, testosterone, and estrogen imbalances.
 And in the case of PCOS, too much exercise can backfire, causing you to gain more weight instead of losing it.

 Breastfeeding taught me that what the baby needs is what the mama needs.
 If I didn’t eat or stay well hydrated throughout the day, my milk supply dwindled.
-If I didn’t keep up with my workouts, nutrition, and self-care regimen, I didn’t have the energy to keep up with my infant nor household or business tasks.
+If I didn’t keep up with my workouts, nutrition, and self-care regimen, I didn’t have the energy to keep up with my infant, relationship, household management, and business.
 If I didn’t make requests for my partner to step up in the parenting, household management, or relationship, resentment would fester.

 Structural and systemic racism and antiblackness permeates every fiber of our society.
-We can’t sit in our cars, go to the store, cook out in the park, let our kids play, do our jobs, help our kids start businesses, or just be our best selves without someone else seeing us as a threat, to the cost of our lives and livelihood.
+We can’t sit in our cars, go to the store, cook out in the park, let our kids play, do our jobs, help our kids start businesses, or even enjoy ourselves without someone else seeing us as a threat, to the cost of our lives and livelihood.
 We’re constantly having to maintain vigilance over our bodies and that of our children’s to keep us and them safe.
 So it’s no wonder that at the end of the day we have very little capacity to pour back into ourselves.
 It’s no wonder why we may be resentful of another Black mama’s joy.

 But it doesn’t have to be this way.